 Mix on the lowest speed for 2 minutes using the dough hook.

-Scrape down the sides of the bowl and the dough hook before adding the rest of the water and mixing for 8 minutes.
+Scrape down the sides of the bowl and the dough hook and mix for 8 minutes.
 You may need to stop half way and scrape the dough off the dough hook.

 Take the dough out of the mixer and onto a lightly floured surface.
 Knead the dough a couple of times until the dough is soft and smooth.